 Despite this, I would still recommend this reissue.
 Karl Leister is an exceptional clarinetist, and his performances here are quite appealing.
 He plays the intricate passages and extended runs with fluid gracefulness.

 Notes seem to blend together and yet are fully articulated even in rapid passages.
-Sphr wrote all four concertos for Johann Simon Hermstedt, the foremost clarinetist of the early 19th Century.
+Spohr wrote all four concertos for Johann Simon Hermstedt, the foremost clarinetist of the early 19th Century.

 Leister matches him, I think, in virtuosity.
 Leister not only masters the technical challenges but also brings out the musicality buried in them.